 If you cannot find any information about the companies you will be working for, there is a high possibility the website will try to make you buy a program.

 Another way to avoid scams is to look for some sort of urgency in the opportunity information.
 For example, you may see a message indicating that only “57 spots are left” for the opportunity.

-Legitimate companies are usually not desperate for employees.
-Yes, they may want top notch employees but will not use scarcity tactics to entice prospective employees to apply.
+Legitimate transcription companies are usually not desperate for employees.
+Yes, they may want top-notch employees but will not use scarcity tactics to entice prospective employees to apply.